-We want to make the most of our content’s potential, and accessibility is a step in the right direction.
-So, we’ve made an easy-to-follow guide of simple tips that will give your blog an accessibility-friendly edge.
+You need to make the most of your content’s potential.
+And accessibility is a step in the right direction.
+This easy-to-follow guide gives you all the tips you need to keep your blog accessible.

-Many popular blogging websites provide a great variety of pre-made templates, many of which already come with these features.
-Changing the layout can seem like the most overwhelming step, but if you choose a good template then it’s often the quickest fix.
+Most popular blogging websites provide a selection of pre-made templates which already come with these features.
+Changing the layout can seem like the most overwhelming step.
+But if you choose a good template, then it’s often the quickest fix.

 Let’s Link Up!

-If you’re running a blog that’s been monetized, it’s likely that you’re using affiliate links.
-Your income is reliant on these links.
+If you’re running a blog that’s been monetized, you’re probably using affiliate links.
+Your income relies on these links.
 Making them inaccessible is not only unfair but unprofitable.

-Clarity is also very important when creating links.
-The purpose of the link and where it takes you should be made very clear.
-Ensure that all your links work correctly and take you to the intended place.
-Faulty links are both confusing and risky.
-A blog with faulty links is less likely to get hits as it will be perceived as untrustworthy.
+Ensure all your links work correctly and take you to the right place.
+Faulty links are confusing and risky.
+A blog with faulty links is less likely to get hits as people will consider it untrustworthy.

-There are four main pillars on which WCAG is based.
+There are four main pillars which WCAG is based on.
 Two of these pillars are that digital content must be perceivable and operable.
-A great way to make sure that you cover these bases is by labeling everything on your blog correctly.
+A great way to start with these is by labeling everything on your blog correctly.

-Labeling correct is particularly important for comment forms.
-Make sure that each box is labeled with its exact purpose.
-The name box, the email box, and the comment box should be labeled concisely as so.
+Labeling correctly is particularly important for comment forms.
+Make sure that each box is labeled with the precise details needed.
+The name box, the email box, and the comment box should be labeled exactly as so.

 Keep Things Crystal Clear

 Blog posts are a creative space.
 It’s often tempting to write something that’s technically impressive rather than easily readable.
-Over-stylized writing can be confusing and difficult for many to read.
-Particularly for people with cognitive disabilities, people that rely on screen readers, and foreign language speakers.
+Over-stylized writing can be confusing and difficult to read.
+More so for screen reader users, people with cognitive disabilities, and second-language speakers.
 The best writing conveys its full meaning in the simplest way possible.

 Write in clear and concise language.
 Generally, sentences should be no more than 25 words long.
-Any more than that, and your sentences can become convoluted and confusing.
-If you feel like your sentences are too long, consider increasing your use of full stops.
-Most of the time, a comma can be replaced by a full stop.
-Decreasing your sentence length will give your writing a better flow.
+Sentences become confusing and convoluted after that.
+If you feel like your sentences are too long, use more full stops.
+Full stops can replace commas most of the time.
+Decreasing sentence length will make your writing flow better.

-Utilize new paragraphs liberally.
-Every time you’re introducing a new topic or thought take a new paragraph.
-Reading big chunks of text is jarring and disengaging.
-On top of this, it’s more difficult to read for those with cognitive disabilities.
-Using clear breaks between text makes your blog easier and more enjoyable to read.
+Be liberal with new paragraphs.
+Every time you’re introducing a new topic or thought, take a new paragraph.
+Reading big chunks of text is disengaging.

-- When using a logo.
-Logos have no minimum color contrast requirements.
+When using a logo, these have no minimum color contrast requirements.

 Test Device Compatibility

 Forgetting to test your blog’s device compatibility is one of the most common mistakes first-time bloggers make.
-Not only is it important that your blog platform works with different devices for accessibility purposes, but also for general usability.
+It’s important that your blog platform works with different devices.
+Not just for accessibility but also for general usability.

-What works on a desktop won’t necessarily translate similarly onto a mobile browser.
-Test your blog page on all different browser formats: web, mobile, and tablet.
-If you have a header style menu on a web browser, make sure that this changes to a drop drown or sidebar menu on mobile and tablet browsers.
+What works on a desktop won’t necessarily look the same on a mobile browser.
+Test your blog page on all different browser formats, including web, mobile, and tablet.
+Make sure header menus on web browsers switch to drop-down or sidebar menus on mobile and tablet browsers.